TheStig294/100-more-randomats-pack-1/README.md

 _randomat_make_choices_ - Default: 5 - No. of causes/effects you can choose from at once\
 _randomat_make_timer_ - Default: 20 - Seconds you have to choose a cause or effect\
 _randomat_make_while_dead_ - Default: 1 - Dead players can be chosen to make a randomat

+## My planet needs me!

+Ragdolls move around, as soon as a player dies.\
+Depending on the mass of anyone's playermodel, some people's ragdolls might not move much, some might go flying around the map!\
+\
+_ttt_randomat_planet_ - Default: 1 - Whether this randomat is enabled

 ## No more of your little tricks...